ignaciospeicys/the-questioner-back/README.md

 •	for any given game, there can only be one master, and any amount of Questioners is allowed.

-•	The Master picks a category (movies, personalities, places, etc), a question and registers the correct response.
+•	The Master picks a category (movies, personalities, places, etc), asks a question and registers the correct response.

 •	The Master can also customize the game's rules, allowing him to set a max number of attempts per Questioner.

 •	The system generates an ID for the game created in the previous step and communicates this id to the players (Questioners).

+•	Players will join the game via the game's ID and will receive the rules set by the Master.

 •	Questions received by the Master are answered one by one in the same order as they came.

-•	Players will join the game via the game's ID and will receive the rules set by the Master.

 •	Players can only ask one question at a time, and will have to wait for the master's response before sending another question.